liddell-d/LaTeX_primer/Readme.md

 #### File Organization

 The primary file is _kopka_daly.tex_.
 It is fairly well commented, so the purposes of things in it are relatively apparent.
 As always, details can be found in package documentation on CTAN or in your LaTeX installation.
-Reading the _kopka_daly.pdf_ while looking at the source code is a good way to learn about LaTeX structures.
+Reading _kopka_daly.pdf_ while looking at the source code is a good way to learn about LaTeX structures.

 The Inputs directory contains files that are included in the main file.
 These files contain the main sections of the document.